dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

   - Audit Other Logon/Logoff Events - _Success, Failure_

 #### Registry Keys
-To generate the Events related with SChannel user, it is needed to configure the following registry key:
+To generate the Events related with SChannel use, it is needed to configure the following registry key:
 - **HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\EventLogging**
   - Change the value to **7**

 ### 2 - Audit LAPS password retrievals: Configure SACL
 Make sure that proper audit settings (SACLs) are in place on the objects to audit.
-To audit LAPS password retrieval it is needed to configure the audit settings at the root of the domain.
+Follow next steps to audit LAPS password retrieval by configuring the audit settings at the root of the domain.
 1. Open **Active Directory Users and Computers**.
 2. Enable **View\Advanced Features**.
 3. Select root of the domain.